JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 # 💱 Interleaving the SDEX & AMMs

 This discussion extends decentralization points made in [note 2.1.1](https://github.com/stellar/stellar-protocol/discussions/1504), [SCP#25](https://github.com/stellar/scp-proofs/issues/25), and [Cede](https://www.whydrs.org/post/cede-ing-ownership-why-almost-all-publicly-traded-stock-belongs-to-one-company) [timeframe](https://groups.google.com/g/stellar-dev/c/vSsf75cYi5Q/m/AaIjpmC4BAAJ#:~:text=Whether,years).
 Its principles nullify incumbent business models employed by community members that have directly helped me over the years.
-Sorry about that, but keep [innovating](https://www.linkedin.com/pulse/from-trader-trailblazer-web3-stock-investments-sec-review-john-wooten-zvxbc/)!
+Sorry about that, but keep [innovating](https://www.linkedin.com/pulse/from-trader-trailblazer-web3-stock-investments-sec-review-john-wooten-zvxbc/) because you all are incredible people! 🤝

-The inspiration for this post came from the [FxDAO](https://youtu.be/ZT9o_cK3_O4?t=514) [community](https://discord.gg/t7PMNQVJV5).
-Last week, Soroban AMM developers [upgraded](https://stellar.expert/explorer/public/tx/aa38d1e4ea97228bed1010dfcfb9e4a1c95cf8427238e928e146e00a671dc04d) a contract running the platform's liquidity pools.
-This stopped users from withdrawing their funds and placed all deposits at risk.[^bug] 😐
+The inspiration for this post came from @earrietadev's @FxDAO [community](https://discord.gg/t7PMNQVJV5).[^DAO] Last week, Soroban AMM troubles emmerged after a [contract upgrade](https://stellar.expert/explorer/public/tx/aa38d1e4ea97228bed1010dfcfb9e4a1c95cf8427238e928e146e00a671dc04d) running the platform's only liquidity pool.[^single] This stopped users from withdrawing their funds and placed all deposits at risk.[^bug] 😐

+[^DAO]: commend decentralization, communtiy efforts https://youtu.be/ZT9o_cK3_O4?t=514 and ddeveloper advocacy https://youtu.be/KKbU7xZqNmw

+[^single]: When I say "only," I don't mean that this is the single source of any liquidity.
+Inherently, anybody approved by an issuer when applicable can post a native [offer](https://stellar.expert/explorer/public/tx/b9dc5ccfbb3e1012ba32711828c49fb73b5956feca4ee3e4630d96f618600eec) or deposit into a [liquidity pool](https://horizon.stellar.org/liquidity_pools/332b1f85f668a9b8f109207f97cde908b98a32ea6b7f427c620ee242f05a5f38).
+But it was the only pool selected for additional [governance token incentves](https://fxdao.io/docs/pools-and-rewards). 💸

-[^bug]: The immediate, unanounced migration fixed a bug that let attackers empty a pool's reward reserves. 🕷️ Luckily, nobody drained any deposited funds before @rahimklaber found the exploit. 😌 But the entire liquidity protocol had to deploy new routers, pool identifiers, and token duplicates. 🤔
+[^bug]: The immediate, unanounced migration fixed a bug that let attackers empty a pool's reward reserves. 🕷️ Luckily, nobody drained any deposited funds before @rahimklaber found the exploit. 😌 But the entire liquidity protocol had to deploy new routers, pool identifiers, and balances. 🤔

+The nuances of these developments are still [very new](https://www.youtube.com/watch?v=Sm17SAZO9hY&list=PLWUFvhKuc_5vycN0giWpgWIBbL4vuK88t&t=807) to society at large, likely because so few presently understand the immense centralization of risk in the trading markets.
+It's my understand that this is why DEX aggregation hasn't been widely discussed across the industry; it's clearly no fault of any Stellar developers.
+That said, it drives directly into one of our shared objectives:

+> The Stellar Network should support decentralization wherever possible, but not at the expense of the majority of its values.

+This post explains that perspective as clearly as I can with five days to write it.
+Ideally, it's the start of a wider conversation, as there is certainly nothing I can do to stop you from deploying anything you want on Soroban.
+It's part of the endless debate of [decentralization quandaries](https://www.youtube.com/watch?v=JaMJi1_1tkA&list=PLWUFvhKuc_5uICfadww4PR76Rd2bl2MdT) that [I believe](https://www.youtube.com/watch?v=2b8me4_u6fA&list=PLWUFvhKuc_5sf6xhDONTEPOyrDtEn3wwm&t=2361) SCP so eloquently balances.